fukurosan/Jhaystack/README.md

-SORT_BY_VALUE   |   This strategy will sort by the value of the found match SORT_BY_ATTRIBUTE   |   This strategy will sort by the name of the attribute SORT_BY_DEPTH   |   This strategy will sort by the depth of the match
+SORT_BY_VALUE   |   This strategy will sort by the value of the found match SORT_BY_ATTRIBUTE   |   This strategy will sort by the name of the attribute SORT_BY_DEPTH   |   This strategy will sort by the depth of the match SORT_BY_RELEVANCE   |   This strategy will sort by the relevance of the match

 You can easily build your own strategy as well, by supplying Jhaystack with a custom function reference.
 The function is a regular array sorting function.